Yuzu (emulator): Forks

 On March 5, 2024, the Yuzu source code was forked by a different development team as "Suyu" (pronounced as "sue-you"; the name is also a tongue-in-cheek play on Nintendo's history of litigation).
 A contributor said, "Suyu currently exists in a legal gray area we are trying to work our way out of.
 There are multiple plans and possibilities for what to do next.
 Things are still being organized and planned."
 On March 21, 2024, after a DMCA takedown request, Suyu was removed from GitLab; the takedown notice cited violations of its anti-circumvention provisions, and warned that the platform's hosting of the code could constitute trafficking of an anti-circumvention device.
 After some hours, its leader decided to move to a self-hosted repository.
 In April 2024, chat platform Discord banned the accounts and servers of Suyu, another fork titled Sudachi, and their lead developers.
 Suyu has since switched to a self-hosted chat service.
 On 13 February 2025, Suyu announced ceasing of development.

 A second Yuzu fork, called Torzu, has also appeared.
 It is notable for having its main git repository and development done in the Tor network.
 While takedown notices from Nintendo have taken down mirrors of the fork from GitHub and similar services, the Tor-based hidden services remain active.

-On April 29, 2024, Nintendo of America filled a DMCA takedown notice to GitHub, resulting in the shutdown of 8,353 forks.
+On April 29, 2024, Nintendo of America filed a DMCA takedown notice to GitHub, resulting in the shutdown of 8,353 forks.

+Following Suyu's cessation of development in February 2025, newer forks including Eden and Citron have emerged as the primary active continuations of the Yuzu codebase.

+In February 2026, a DMCA takedown notice was issued to GitHub targeting a network of Switch emulators including the forks Eden and Citron.